 To help facilitate the research process, ensure the following marketing platforms are optimized to spread information about your mission:

 - Your social media pages.
-Maintain an active presence on the social media accounts your nonprofit uses, whether on Facebook, Instagram, Twitter, TikTok, etc. Share information about events, volunteer opportunities, and fundraising campaigns.
+32% of donors say they are most inspired to give via social media, more than any other channel.
+Maintain an active presence on the social media accounts your nonprofit uses, whether on Facebook, Instagram, Twitter, TikTok, etc. Share information about events, volunteer opportunities and fundraising campaigns.
 Also, create posts that offer insight into your organization’s history and current strategic goals.
 Social media is also the perfect place to feature the behind-the-scenes work of your nonprofit in action.